-As of December 31, 2016, all of the March 2012 placement agent warrants were exercised.
+As of December 31, 2017, all of the March 2012 Investors Warrants were exercised or forfeited.

 Fair Value of the May 2013 Investor Warrants:

 The valuation model of the Investor Warrants uses the following main assumptions and parameters based on a Black-Scholes model.
 Note that Warrant's maturity is assumed to be their legal duration as per Warrant contract.